Photolabile protecting group: Common modifications

 In attempts to raise the chemical and quantum yields of nitrobenzyl-based PPGs, several beneficial modifications have been identified.
 The largest increase in quantum yield and reaction rate can be achieved through substitution at the benzylic carbon.
 However, potential substitutions must leave one hydrogen atom so the photodegradation can proceeded uninhibited.

 Additional modifications have targeted the aromatic chromophore.
 Specifically, multiple studies have confirmed that the use of a 2,6-dinitrobenzyl PPG increases reaction yield.
 Additionally, depending on the leaving group, the presence of a second nitro-group may nearly quadruple the quantum yield (e.g. Φ = 0.033 to Φ = 0.12 when releasing a carbonate at 365 nm).
 While one may credit the increase in efficiency to the electronic effects of the second nitro group, this is not the case.
 Analogous systems with a 2-cyano-6-nitrobenzyl PPG exhibit similar electron-withdrawing effects, but do not provide such a large increase in efficiency.
 Therefore, the increase in efficiency is likely due to the increased probability of achieving the aci-nitro state; with two nitro groups, an incoming photon will be twice as likely to promote the compound into an excited state.

 Finally, changing the excitation wavelength of the PPG may be advantageous.
 For example, if two PPGs have different excitation wavelengths one group may be removed while the other is left in place.
 To this end, several nitrobenzyl based PPGs display additional functionality.
-Common modifications include the use of 2-nitroveratryl (NV) or 6-nitropiperonulmethyl (NP).
+Common modifications include the use of 2-nitroveratryl (NV) or 6-nitropiperonylmethyl (NP).
 Both of these modifications induced red-shifting in the compounds' absorption spectra.